comet-dot-photos/comet-dot-photos/README.md

 ## Step-by-Step Example

-After loading the initial web page, we use the left mouse button to rotate the comet, and the scroll wheel to zoom in on a region with a cluster of three boulders which are visible in the 3D shape model and merit further examination ([Figure 2](#fig2)).
+After starting up Comet.Photos, we use the left mouse button to rotate the comet, and the scroll wheel to zoom in on a region with a cluster of three boulders which are visible in the 3D shape model and merit further examination ([Figure 2](#fig2)).
 We select the **Enable Paint**